Picasso Museum

 I didn’t (and don’t) know much about Picasso when I visited the Picasso museum in Màlaga last Summer and was impressed by the artwork so I couldn’t avoid going to the Picasso museum in Paris with so many more and different artwork of him.
 So many paintings and sculptures where you could see his development as an artist.
 It was really worthwhile visiting.
 (Unfortunately I can only post the puritan ones otherwise my whole review of this museum will be bounced by the puritan committee of this map)

-Helen V. - 2 weeks ago
+Helen V. - a month ago

 Despite this museum housing some 5,000 works by one of the most well known artists to have lived, I would say it is one of the lesser known museums in Paris.
 Most people visit the Lourve, D’Orsay etc, but for the money and quality of the collection I would come here again any day.
 The museum itself is somewhat difficult to access as despite it being a substantial building the entrance is tucked around a back street without much signage.
 The collection itself is composed of mostly paintings but also some wonderful sculptures (including superb chandeliers) along with prints and other works on paper.
 It is very well curated with extensive explanatory texts and full of unexpected delights.
 It also has good baby changing facilities which are an unfortunate rarity in Paris.
 Highly recommended

-Alex - 3 months ago
+Alex - 4 months ago

 Directions